 Doug’s recent defense litigation experience includes representation of an investment bank on claims for commissions due on corporate divestitures; defense of claims for disability insurance benefits; defense of a claim by a former company president seeking severance payments; and representation of prominent law firms and businesses against claims of vexatious litigation and defamation.
 His two most recent jury trials resulted in defense verdicts for his clients, with each prevailing on counterclaims against the plaintiffs.
 He also recently obtained summary judgment in a business dispute in which his client was sued for over $1.5 million worth of assets allegedly not transferred to the plaintiff under a purchase agreement.

 Before commencing his Connecticut practice in January of 1999, Doug practiced in Chicago and New York, devoting the major portion of his time to insurance industry issues, including work on suits involving life and health insurance and managed care disputes, as well as complex ERISA pension and welfare benefit matters.

-Doug serves on the Board of Directors of the Council of Churches of Greater Bridgeport (http://www.ccgb.org), a faith-based, non-denominational, non-profit organization serving the needs of “at-risk” and “in crisis” individuals and families in the greater Bridgeport, Connecticut area.
+Doug serves as Chairman of the Board of Directors of the Council of Churches of Greater Bridgeport (http://www.ccgb.org), a faith-based, non-denominational, non-profit organization serving the needs of “at-risk” and “in crisis” individuals and families in the greater Bridgeport, Connecticut area.

 - U.S. Court of Appeals, Sixth Circuit, 2013